Five Jimmy Butler trades that work for both sides

 Bucks get: Butler

 Middleton, though, is not only two years younger but also has a more desirable contract (at least until he becomes a free agent in 2019, assuming he declines his player option).
-If that wasn't enough to convince Minnesota, the Bucks would be throwing in two former first-round picks, plus retain Middleton's Bird rights.
+If that wasn't enough to convince Minnesota, the Bucks would be throwing in two former first-round picks, and retaining Middleton's Bird rights.

 Destination: LA Clippers